 "Your body knows.
 I help you listen." – Carie Fox

 Her approach avoids steering people toward predetermined outcomes.
 As a mediator, she learned to listen for what wanted to emerge rather than imposing solutions.
-She brings that same philosophy to movement work: your body has its own intelligence, and awareness develops naturally when you're not forcing it.
+She brings that same philosophy to movement work: each body has its own intelligence, and awareness develops naturally when you're not forcing it.
 Participants consistently report breakthrough moments and discoveries that transfer to daily life.